Weed Withdrawal Insomnia: Why You Can't Sleep and What Actually Helps

 Weeks 2 to 3.
 Things start to shift.
 You fall asleep a little faster.
 Total sleep time increases.
 The night sweats become less frequent.
 You might get a full night of sleep for the first time and feel a noticeable difference in your daytime functioning.

 Weeks 3 to 6.
 Sleep quality continues improving.
 Most people report that their sleep feels "normal" or close to it by day 30 to 45.
-The Bolla 2008 study confirmed that sleep disturbances are the longest-lasting cannabis withdrawal symptom, but they do resolve.
+Clinical research confirms that sleep disturbances are the longest-lasting cannabis withdrawal symptom, but they do resolve.[7]
 If you used high-potency products daily for years, your timeline might extend slightly past 45 days, but you will still see steady improvement week over week.
+For the full arc, see sleep recovery timeline after quitting weed.

 The key point: this is temporary.
 Your brain is rebuilding its natural sleep system, and it takes weeks, not days.
 But it does rebuild.